IceUnicorn93/Open-VTT/README.md

 # Open-VTT

-Open VTT is an alternative product to dynamic dungeon editor.
+Open VTT is an VTT like dynamic dungeon editor or foundry VTT.
 The dynamic dungeon editor didn't work for many users so I started working on my own implementation of an VTT.

 Open VTT has the goal of low memory use and fast loading times.